Rishikesh-Jadhav/CMSC848F-3D-Vision/README.md

   1. **Exploring Loss Functions (15 points)**
      - *Fitting a Voxel Grid :* Understood and implemented binary cross-entropy loss for regressing to 3D binary voxel grids.
-     - *Fitting a Point Cloud :* Implemented Chamfer loss for fitting 3D point clouds and wrote custom code for this purpose.
+     - *Fitting a Point Cloud :* Successfully implemented Chamfer loss for fitting 3D point clouds and wrote custom code for this purpose.
      - *Fitting a Mesh :*  Defined a smoothening loss for fitting a 3D mesh, utilizing pre-defined losses in the PyTorch library.